 Hotels with up to 30 rooms, like the boutique hotel Cubo in Ljubljana or several glamping resorts around Slovenia, reopened their doors starting from 18 May.
-Larger hotels such as the Intercontinental hotel Ljubljana, Kempinski hotel Portorož and Rikli Balance hotel in Bled are expected to open by mid-June.
+Larger hotels such as the Intercontinental hotel Ljubljana, Kempinski hotel Portorož and Rikli Balance hotel in Bled started opening as of 1 June 2020.
 All accommodation providers have implemented a number of hygiene practices and social distancing measures to ensure for the health, safety and well-being of the guests.
 Would you like to hear more about respective hotel’s measures?
 Talk with the Intours DMC team.

 With two-thirds of the country covered with forest, Slovenia offers a widespread playground for outdoor activities, meeting passionate locals, tasting home-made delicacies and renowned wines along the way.
 Would you like to go bear watching and peacefully observe the Slovenian wild brown bear in its natural environment?
 Are you up for an underground bike tour through the abandoned mine shafts?
 Or would you fancy a gourmet and wine exploration through the capital of Ljubljana?

-Note: The COVID-19 situation is evolving and the situation is changing rapidly.
-The information presented in this article represents the latest view as of 15 May 15 2020.
+*Note: The post-covid situation is evolving and the situation is changing.
+The information presented in this article represents the latest view as of 30 June 2020.